Gozala/slime-js/readme.md

 This repository contains source code for slime-js emacs plugin, providing integration with [swank-js] backend.

-You can install this slime-js plugin into your emacs from [marmalade-repo].
+You can install this slime-js plugin right out of your emacs (it should be connected to [marmalade-repo]).

+    M-x package-install slime-js

 In order to be able to do anything useful with this plugin you will need to run [swank-js] backend.